sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  (A present) substance “vyaktiviśeṣāpannam”= which has attained manifestation as necklaces, etc., exists “dravyataḥ”= in the form of effects, having attained activity

-(utility) and not something which is “naivamatītamanāgatam ca”(past or in the future state). “[kim tarhi](http://॑# "The available reading is 'katham tarhi' while the Vivaraṇa has 'kim tarhi'")”? svenaiva . .atītamasti[^578]”.Through its nature of something which is to come into being (the future exists) and through having gone beyond the stage of obtainment (the past exists).
+(utility) and not something which is “naivamatītamanāgatam ca”(past or in the future state). “kim tarhi[^845]”? svenaiva . .atītamasti[^578]”.Through its nature of something which is to come into being (the future exists) and through having gone beyond the stage of obtainment (the past exists).

 [^578]: "The Vivaraṇakāra has “atītamasti’and not 'atītamiti'"

+[^845]: "The available reading is 'katham tarhi' while the Vivaraṇa has 'kim tarhi'"

   “vartamānasya.. eveti[^579]”.At the time (of the existence of one temporal state) (the other two states are inherent in the substance) and due to opposition (do not come into existence).
 The avoidance of mixture of temporal states has thus been given.